-Doctoral enrollees receive stipend support with tuition waiver.
+Doctoral students receive a full tuition scholarship and stipend.
 Additional amounts may be received through individual scholarships.

 Current students in our BS/MS or MS programs who are interested in the PhD program are required to submit a new application with new recommendations.
 MS students may apply either during their first or second year of the program.
 BS/MS students must complete their entire BS/MS program before joining the PhD program (some exceptions considered).

 MS students who are accepted to the PhD program during their first year in the MS program are transferred directly to the PhD program and do not receive their MS degree.
 MS students who are accepted to the PhD program during their second year in the MS program are encouraged to complete their MS project and confer their MS degree before joining the PhD program.